jw098/OSCAR-GreaseMonkey/README.md

 # Disclaimer

-This collection of scripts has only been tested on one implementation of OSCAR EMR, in Classic view.
+This collection of scripts has only been tested on the WELL Health implementation of OSCAR EMR, in Classic view.
 Feel free to contact me here if you notice any bugs.

 # What the scripts do